Carl Reiner, beloved creator of ‘Dick Van Dyke Show,’ dies

 “The Van Dyke show is probably the most thrilling of my accomplishments because that was very, very personal,” Reiner once said.
 “It was about me and my wife, living in New Rochelle and working on the Sid Caesar show.”

+During World War II, Reiner joined the Army and toured South Pacific bases in GI variety shows for a year and a half.
+Back out of uniform, he landed several stage roles, breaking through on Broadway in “Call Me Mister.”

+He married his wife, Estelle, in 1943.
+Besides son Rob, the couple had another son, Lucas, a film director, and a daughter, Sylvia, a psychoanalyst and author.
+Estelle Reiner, who died in 2008, had a small but memorable role in Rob Reiner’s “When Harry Met Sally…” — as the woman who overhears Meg Ryan’s ersatz ecstasy in a restaurant and says, “I’ll have what she’s having.”

-His death was first reported Tuesday by celebrity website TMZ.
+Reiner’s death was first reported Tuesday by celebrity website TMZ.